42-AI/bootcamp_data-engineering/day01/day01.md

 # Bootcamp Data Engineering

-# Day01 - NoSQL with Elasticsearch
+# Day01 - Elasticsearch, Logstash, Kibana

 Today, you will learn how to use a NoSQL database: Elasticsearch.
 Wait...
 Elasticsearch is a database?
 Well, not exactly it is more than that.
 It is defined as a search and analytics engine.
 But let's keep it simple for now, consider it as a database, we will see the rest later.